 - Writing Center

-- Offers free consultations to UofSC students.
+- Offers free consultations to USC students.
 Through collaborative consultations, the center provides feedback to help writers accomplish their own goals.

 - Academic Success

 - Resources are available for any students aiming to improve performance in the classroom and in life.
 Faculty serve as teachers, advisers, and mentors, while current students serve as peer leaders and tutors.